ga-wdi-pvd/http-mvc-intro-rails/README.md

 Let's go ahead and look at the final application before we dive into the code.
 >if you want to follow along, clone it down and checkout the solution branch

-In my console, I'm run the following command:
+In my console, I'm going to run the following command:
 ```bash
 $ rails s
 ```